 Before you embark on that summer vacation you've been planning for months, make sure you plan to have your vehicle road-trip ready.
 A car accident is one of the fastest ways to put the brakes on your break.
-The good news is drivers can drive down their risk of a collision, break down, or other emergency.
+The good news is drivers can drive down their risk of a collision, break down, or another emergency.

 AAA's American Driving Survey revealed that more than half of people drive most during the summer, between July and September.
 It's during these months that AAA receives the most calls from drivers who are stranded due to flat tires, low fuel, lockouts and dead batteries.
 About 44 percent of those have vehicle issues that can't be resolved and require towing.
 That of course puts a kink in your travel plans, but the bigger danger is that you may not discover one of these issues until it's too late and leads to a crash.